 This guidance covers the colour references we use when preparing units on the cadastral map.

-In preparing cadastral units, Registers of Scotland staff use a variety of colour references such as edges, tints, hatching, labels, lines and text.
-These references are deployed on an “application by application” basis to provide clarity and to support the accuracy of the mapping of the extent of the registered plot of land and, where appropriate, the rights and burdens pertaining to the plot.
+In preparing cadastral units, we use a variety of colour references such as edges, tints, hatching, labels, lines and text.
+These references are deployed on an application-by-application basis to provide clarity and to support the accuracy of the mapping of the extent of the registered plot of land and, where appropriate, the rights and burdens pertaining to the plot.

 The most common reference you are likely to see is the red edge.
 This generally denotes the extent of an exclusive plot of land, or in the case of flatted property it will define the tenement steading cadastral unit representing the tenement (including land pertaining to it).